 Genesys Web Engagement relies on your website to trigger the transitions between visitor states.
-You can do this by updating the tracking code with the following events in the Monitoring JavaScript API:
+You can do this by updating the tracking code with the following events in the Monitoring JS API:

-- sendSignIn-Send this event when the user is authenticated by the website.
-This allows the system to identify the user and creates a new "session" with a sessionID that is unique to a visit and will last the duration of the visit.
-Only Authenticated visitors have an associated sessionId. - sendSignOut-Send this event when the user logs out of the website.
+- gt.push(['sendSignIn', options]) Send this event when the user is authenticated by the website.
+This allows the system to identify the user and creates a new "session" with a sessionId that is unique to a visit and will last the duration of the visit.
+Only Authenticated visitors have an associated sessionId. - gt.push(['sendSignOut', options]) Send this event when the user logs out of the website.
 Note: The sessionId lasts for the duration of the authenticated user's visit to your website.
-It is stored in a cookie and sent with every event that occurs between SignIn and SignOut, and is changed automatically after every SignIn event.

-• sendUserInfo-Send this event when the user visits your website after closing the browser window on an authenticated session.
+It is stored in a cookie and sent with every event that occurs between SignIn and SignOut, and is changed automatically after every SignIn event. - gt.push(['sendUserInfo', options]) Send this event when the user visits your website after closing the browser window on an authenticated session.
 For details, see Recognized Visitors.